-There will no official office hours during this semester due to the Turlington hall construction.
-However, I will be available to answer questions via email or Canvas Conference (like a chat room).
+During office hours I will be available to answer questions via email, Canvas Conference (like a chat room), or in person by appointment at the scheduled rooms in Turlington (3142).
 Canvas Conference is a tool of your Canvas class, found as a tab on the left side of the course website, with chatting and file sharing features.
 See the top of the first page for times and locations.
 There is also a discussion page open to students to post questions all day.
 This can be found on the Discussion tab, and is called the "Physical Geography Lounge".
 The instructor or other students will be able to post answers or have a discussion about the course, but I will not check the discussion too frequently.
 It is always best to email me (any time) or use the conference tool during office hours.